4 July 2025

 Mobile wallets now account for the preferred payment method among 30% of 18–24-year-olds and 38% of full-time students.
 Yet cash is still used weekly by 38% of consumers and by over 70% of people aged 55 and above.
 Northern Ireland stands out further: 54% of its population uses cash weekly, 15 percentage points above the national average.

-This is not just a generational gap.
-Instead, it’s a strategic fault line.
+The data doesn’t just point to a generational gap.
+Instead, it reveals a strategic fault line.

 Acquirers must support both worlds: the digitally native and the digitally excluded.
 Those who fail to serve both risk regulatory censure and commercial irrelevance.
 Payment acceptance infrastructure must support cards, cash, wallets, and wearables, and do so seamlessly.